antonyh/dotfiles/README.md

 Antony's dotfiles

 My dotfiles, so I can share them between machines.
-Mostly Bash config (.bashrc, .bash_profile)
+Mostly Bash aliases

-File: bashrc
-symlinks to ~/.bashrc
-Sets the prompt to time, path, git branch
-Adapted from a dotfile found on the internet (apologies, if I find out where I'll reference it)

-File: bash_profile
+File: bash aliases
-symlinks to ~/.bash_profile
+symlinks to ~/.bash_aliases
-some enviro vars
-setup for ruby rvm, java, maven
+- sets up aliases for pbcopy/pbpaste
+- does keychain/ssh-agent stuff (not really an alias) on Linux

 File: install.sh
-simple setup that creates the symlinks and sets X bit
+simple setup that creates the symlinks and sets eXecutable bit

+---
+I'm using this on Linux mostly now.